Exercise and Sport Science

 350L Laboratory in Exercise Physiology.
 (1) (Prereq: BIOL 232/232L and BIOL 242/242L) (Coreq: EXSS 350) An applied course that reinforces the basic principles and skills learned in exercise physiology lecture (Physical Education 350).
 Emphasis placed on the collection of real data and the generation of scientific lab reports.

 360 Motor Behavior.
-(3) (Prereq: EXSS 205 or EDPE 290) (Coreq: EXSS 360L) A study of the development (maturation and growth), acquisition, retention, and transfer of motor skills and behavior throughout the lifespan.
+(3) (Prereq: A grade of ‘C’ or better in EXSS 205 or EDPE 290) (Coreq: EXSS 360L) A study of the development (maturation and growth), acquisition, retention, and transfer of motor skills and behavior throughout the lifespan.
 Emphasis given to the underlying processes in the control, learning, and performance of motor skills.
 As a foundation course for motor skill practitioners working with a variety of ages and populations, the content blends principles of motor learning/control, motor development, and sport psychology.
 F, S, Su.

 360L Laboratory in Motor Behavior.
-(1) (Prereq: EXSS 205 or EDPE 131) (Coreq: EXSS 360) An applied course that reinforces the basic concepts, principles, and research learned in motor behavior lecture (EXSS 360).
+(1) (Prereq: A grade of ‘C’ or better in EXSS 205 or EDPE 290) (Coreq: EXSS 360L) An applied course that reinforces the basic concepts, principles, and research learned in motor behavior lecture (EXSS 360).
 The course includes participation in laboratory and field-based experiments, collection and analysis of data, the generation of scientific lab reports, and applications to real-world instructional settings.
 F, S, Su.

 385 Exercise Testing and Prescription.
 (3) (Prereq: EXSS 350) An overview of methods utilized to assess health-related components of physical fitness and develop basic exercise prescriptions.
 This course will cover aspects such as obtaining health histories and informed consent, selecting and conducting proper fitness assessments, and utilizing results to develop appropriate exercise prescriptions.